- The Baha’i Faith

 Role of media in society

-The Australia Baha’i Community appreciates that the media, in all its forms, is a powerful force which shapes public perception, social discourse and how society comes to understand itself.
+The Australian Baha’i Community appreciates that the media, in all its forms, is a powerful force that shapes public perception, social discourse and how society comes to understand itself.

-Inspired by a vision for a more peaceful, just and harmonious society, we seek to advance thought about the media’s role in strengthening our social ties and its capacity to help overcome prejudice, inform and educate, and contribute to social progress.
+Inspired by a vision for a more peaceful, just and harmonious society, we seek to advance thought about the media’s role in strengthening our social ties and developing its capacity to help inform and educate, overcome misconceptions and prejudice, serve social justice in response to oppression and contribute to social progress.

 In His Writings, Baha’u’llah, the Prophet-Founder of the Baha’i Faith, refers to the media as an “amazing and potent phenomenon” describing it as a “mirror endowed with hearing, sight and speech.”
 He urged journalists to “inquire into situations as much as possible and ascertain the facts, then set them down in writing.”